VatsalNanda/Mini-Projects-in-Python-ML-/README.md

 7) Convert multiple text files to uppercase using multi-threading
 8) Convert multiple image files to grayscale using multi-threading
 9) Convert multiple videos to grayscale using multi-threading
+10) Download multiple images from google and send the zip file to the desired email-ID

 More Projects will be added soon ...